Zixuan-Wei/Zixuan-Wei.github.io/_pages/research.md

 author_profile: true
 ---

-## Simulating OMEICs under constant electrochemical potential
+## Simulating atomistic model of OMEICs under constant electrochemical potential method
 We developed an innovative simulation protocol of QM/MM + Grand Canonical scheme + classical molecular dynamics simulation (QM/MM + GCMD) where redox species in solution are in equilibrium with an electrode at a controllable electrochemical potential (Φ).
-Based on this protocol, we study how the microstructure and charge distribution change in the polymer in OMEICs under different constant electrochemical potentials.
+Based on this protocol, we study how the microstructure and charge distribution change in the polymer in OMEICs under different Φ.

 **Highlighted related publications:**
 - **Wei, Z***., Makki, H., Carbone, P*., Troisi, A*.
 (2025).
 Simulation of charge distribution and microstructure in semicrystalline polymeric ionic-electronic conductors using classical simulation and constant electrochemical potential.
 Manuscript.
 - **Wei, Z***., Makki, H., Troisi, A*.
 (2025).
 The relation between the doping level and structures in semicrystalline polymeric ionic-electronic conductors under the constant electrochemical potential.
 In preparation.

-## Understanding electrowetting of supercapacitors under constant surface charges
+## Simulating atomistic model of supercapacitors under constant surface charges method
 By combining innovative QM/MD simulations with experimental data, we explained how electrowetting and total capacitance are driven by interfacial hydrogen bond networks and electric double layer structures, respectively

 **Highlighted related publications:**